 A life sized head portrait oil painting on square cotton canvas of a Schoolmaster horse.
 A Bay horse tacked up ready and waiting to teach as the Schoolmaster carries the rider safely and purposefully.
 Dedicated to all my horse riding instructors who brought a new lease of life in me with their passion, dedication, knowledge and teaching with the Schoolmaster who carries me soundly.
-These young instructors, well- educated, experienced, resilience to teach who I have met over the years have been enthusiastic, have creative methods of teaching which reciprocates to the nervous rider.
+These instructors, well- educated, experienced, who have the resilience to teach, I have met over the years have been enthusiastic.
+They all have creative methods of teaching which reciprocates to the nervous rider.
 Their determination and dedication to teach to the full capacity has been remarkable.

 “The horse won’t let you fall…” she say’s and rightly so he carries me carefully hearing my excitement of a relationship building up to a union during a ‘moment of suspension’ over the poles.

 Another instructor teaches me: “to earn my trust…he will trust you over the poles” so I aim to build my relationship during warm-up to please my gallant horse.

 Another instructor guides me through canter in a circle enthusiastically, not forcefully but safely and building my trust and faith in her aswell.

 Another instructor guides me through canter in a circle enthusiastically, not forcefully but safely to build my trust in her aswell.

 Another instructor teaches me the art of repetition in shallow loop, repeating and fine tuning until I am one with my Schoolmaster.

 Another instructor has faith in me of that of a professional rider.
 They all want you to succeed with positive and informative teaching, giving me enlightenment for education in Equitation.

 Another has taught me if the horse resists it is trying to tell me something.